MonongahelaCryptidCooperative/FLL-2023-old/README.md

 We have included all of the code for our 2022 superpowered runs in the ets_superpowered_programs (we used to be called exploding toaster supernova) as demo code.
 400 points is coded (got 375 in real life).
 Did not code moving the truck with the barrels in it.
+Removed code for line following/line squaring so missions will not run correctly.